timeoutdigital/docless/README.md

 The `PathGroup` trait allows any Scala class or object to publish a list of endpoint paths and schema definitions.
-The `aggregate` method in the `PathGroup` companion object can then be used to merge the supplied groups into a single Swagger file.
+The `aggregate` method in the `PathGroup` companion object can then be used to merge the supplied groups into a single Swagger API description.

 ``` {.scala}
 scala> PathGroup.aggregate(apiInfo, List(PetsRoute, DinosRoute))